-4. Referees
+Referees

-0.66 Refereeing at World Championships is carried out by referees chosen by the Executive Committee of the FIE at the proposal of the Refereeing Committee.
-Referees' travel and board and lodging costs are paid by the organising committee, who in return will receive all the entry fees.
+- o.66.
+1. Refereeing at World Championships is carried out by referees chosen by the Executive Committee of the FIE at the proposal of the Refereeing Committee. - Referees' travel and board and lodging costs are paid by the organising committee, who in return will receive all the entry fees. - 3.
 Referees must attend the refereeing meeting that takes place the day before the World Championships.

-5. Invitations for international officials
+Invitations for international officials

-o.67 Any proposed candidature for organising the World Championships must be studied at the venue concerned by an ad hoc delegation designated by the Executive Committee, at the invitation of the candidate federation.

-The organising committee of the World Championships, who will receive all the entry fees from the participating delegations, must, at their own expense, invite the following international officials (tourist-class return air fare, accommodation and daily allowances):

-- The President of the FIE or his representative, who presides over the World Championships and, in particular, controls the smooth running of the Directoire Technique. - 2.
-A head of protocol designated by the President of the FIE. - Six members of the Directoire Technique appointed by the Executive Committee of the FIE, of whom one must belong to the organising country. - 4.
-Three members of the SEMI Committee, appointed by the Executive Committee of the FIE. - Four members of the Refereeing Committee, one of whom is designated principal delegate, appointed by the Executive Committee of the FIE. - 6.
-Two members of the Medical Committee, appointed by the Executive Committee of the FIE. - 7.
-The referees designated by the Executive Committee (maximum 34).
+- o.67.
+1. Any proposed candidature for organising the World Championships must be studied at the venue concerned by an ad hoc delegation designated by the Executive Committee, at the invitation of the candidate federation. - 2.
+The organising committee of the World Championships, who will receive all the entry fees from the participating delegations, must, at their own expense, invite the following international officials (tourist-class return air fare, accommodation and daily allowances): - a) The President of the FIE or his representative, who presides over the World Championships and, in particular, controls the smooth running of the Directoire Technique. - b) A head of protocol designated by the President of the FIE. - c) Six members of the Directoire Technique appointed by the Executive Committee of the FIE, of whom one must belong to the organising country. - d) Three members of the SEMI Committee, appointed by the Executive Committee of the FIE. - e) Four members of the Refereeing Committee, one of whom is designated principal delegate, appointed by the Executive Committee of the FIE.

+- f) Two members of the Medical Committee, appointed by the Executive Committee of the FIE. - g) The referees designated by the Executive Committee (maximum 34).